hanzians/hanzians/README.md

 👋 Yoo welcome to my GitHub and I'm currently in Term 2 of Business Information Technology Program in Red River College.

-💪 Started January 3, 2023 (From my Intro to BIT Program) - Present
+💪 Started January 3, 2023 (From Intro to BIT Program) - Present

 🎯 My aim is to become a Fullstack Developer (Most preferably Frontend Developer)